9/2/25 - updated with the opening date and more details

-Run by Irina Linovich and ex-Acme Fire Cult chef Daniel Watkins, it's a plant-based restaurant and one that has really found an audience.
-Of the original restaurant, we said it was "a plant-based menu that pushes what's possible with vegan food without feeling like boundaries have been set" with some really inventive approaches to that style of cooking.
+It's run by Irina Linovich and ex-Acme Fire Cult chef Daniel Watkins, and of the original restaurant, we said it was "a plant-based menu that pushes what's possible with vegan food without feeling like boundaries have been set" with some really inventive approaches to that style of cooking.
+Now that there are even less boundaries, obvious or no, it'll be interesting to see what they come up with.
+Either way, it's a further sign that London's love affair with vegan restaurants is well on the wane.

 More about Holy Carrot Spitalfields